 Too often scriptwriting and design are entirely divorced in the creation process.
 Writers churn out words, then kick their scripts to designers to execute.
 This happens for practical reasons, because you can’t move into design without a script.
 But what a script truly represents is the story you’re telling.
 That story is communicated through various elements, from voiceover to color palette, so every element should be considered from the start.

 This is why applying some design thinking to your scriptwriting process is tremendously beneficial.
 When you consider how your words will translate to design, you craft a script that ensures they will.

-A common problem we see in motion graphic scripts is either a total lack of story or way too much, but this can be remedied with a little work upfront.
+A common problem we see in motion graphic scripts is either a total lack of story or way too much, but this can be remedied with a little work up front.

 Once you receive your creative brief, you know your goals for the motion graphic at hand.
 From there, you can call a creative meeting to talk high-level story.
 The goal here isn’t to outline a detailed script; it’s to identify the core story structure.

 This conversation helps the team spot any gaps and start thinking about cool design opportunities that may be relevant to the script.
 For example, the story may lend itself well to a particular visual metaphor, which may be reinforced by word choice.

 In short, this conversation gets the creative wheels turning for everyone.
 Then you can produce a script draft and iterate accordingly.
 (BTW, if you’re creatively stuck, here are 10 tips to help you push through.)

 Any time you visualize information, you save space on the page.
 For example, say you have a compelling piece of data that supports your story.
 You can show a detailed data visualization that shows industry sales growth over 10 years on screen, but you don’t need to waste valuable word count by recapping those individual data points.
 You can simply provide context by saying, “Industry sales doubled in the last decade” and let the visuals do the work.